Cyclic Implicit Complexity: Introduction

-Starting from $\bc$ we shall consider the non-wellfounded proofs, or \emph{coderivations}, generated by the rules of the subsystem $\bcnorec\dfn \bc \setminus \saferec$.
-The circular proof system $\ncbc$ is then obtained by considering the regular and progressing coderivations of $\bcnorec$ which satisfy a further criterion, called \emph{safety}.
-On the one hand, regularity and progressiveness ensure that coderivations of $\ncbc$ define total computable functions; on the other hand, the latter criterion ensures that the recursion mechanisms defined in this infinitary setting are safe, i.e.~the recursive call of a function is never the recursive parameter of the step function.
+Construing $\bc$ as a type system, we consider non-wellfounded proofs, or \emph{coderivations}, generated by its recursion-free subsystem $\bcnorec$.
+The circular proof system $\ncbc$ is then obtained by considering the regular and progressing coderivations of $\bcnorec$ which satisfy a further criterion, \emph{safety}, motivated by the eponymous notion from Bellantoni and Cook's work (cf.~also `ramification' in Leivant's work \cite{Leivant91}).
+On the one hand, regularity and progressiveness ensure that coderivations of $\ncbc$ define total computable functions; on the other hand, the latter criterion ensures that the corresponding equational programs are `safe': the recursive call of a function is never substituted into the recursive parameter of a step function.

-Despite $\ncbc$ having only ground types, it is able to define safe recursion schemes that nest recursive calls, a property that typically arises in higher-order recursion.
-This is in fact a peculiar feature of regular proofs extensively studied by Das in~\cite{Das2021}, who has shown that the number-theoretic functions definable by type level $n$ proofs of a circular version of system $\tgodel$ are exactly those ones definable by type level $n+1$ proofs of $\tgodel$.
+Despite $\ncbc$ having only ground types, it is able to define equational programs that nest recursive calls, a property that typically arises only in higher-order recursion (cf., e.g., \cite{Hofmann97,Leivant99}).
+In fact, we show that this system defines precisely the elementary computable functions ($\felementary$).
+Let us point out that the capacity of circular proofs to simulate some higher-order behaviour reflects an emerging pattern in the literature.
+For instance in~\cite{Das2021,Das2021-preprint} it is shown that the number-theoretic functions definable by type level $n$ proofs of a circular version of system $\tgodel$ are exactly those definable by type level $n+1$ proofs of $\tgodel$.

-In the setting of ICC, Hofmann~\cite{Hofmann97} and Leivant~\cite{Leivant99} observed that the capability of nesting recursive calls by higher-order safe recursion mechanisms can be used to characterise the elementary time functions ($\felementary$).
-In particular, in~\cite{Hofmann97} Hofmann presents the type system $\slr$ (Safe Linear Recursion) as a higher-order version of $\bc$.
-This system has been shown to capture $\fptime$ once a linearity restriction on the higher-order ‘safe' recursion operator is imposed, which prevents duplication of the recursive calls, and hence their nesting.
+In the setting of ICC, Hofmann~\cite{Hofmann97} and Leivant~\cite{Leivant99} already observed that higher-order safe recursion mechanisms can be used to characterise $\felementary$.
+In particular, in~\cite{Hofmann97}, Hofmann presents the type system $\slr$ (Safe Linear Recursion) as a higher-order version of $\bc$ imposing a `linearity' restriction on the higher-order safe recursion operator.
+He shows that this system defines just the polynomial-time computable functions on natural numbers ($\fptime$).